klokan/yuma.min.js/readme.md

 ``gradle gwtCompile``

 to build the project.
-Your optimized, minified yuma.min.js JavaScript file will be in the /build/gwt/yuma.min folder.
+Your optimized, minified JavaScript will be in the /build/gwt/yuma.min folder.
 Use

 ``gradle jettyRunWar``